nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/01-setup-apache-kafka/01-setup-apache-kafka-docker-container/Readme.md

 # 4. Web UIs for managing Apache Kafka

-## 4.1 Web UIs for managing Apache Kafka 1: UI for Apache Kafka
+## 4.1 Web UIs for managing Apache Kafka: UI for Apache Kafka

 - **Kafka UI** —or, as its developer **Provectus** calls it, **UI for Apache Kafka** — is a free, open source web UI that stands out for being lightweight and easy to use.